abhiTronix/deffcode/docs/recipes/basic/transcode-live-frames.md

 &thinsp;

-## Transcoding video using OpenCV VideoWriter API
+## Transcoding Video using OpenCV VideoWriter API

-!!! quote "OpenCV's' [`VideoWriter()`](https://docs.opencv.org/3.4/dd/d9e/classcv_1_1VideoWriter.html#ad59c61d8881ba2b2da22cff5487465b5) class can be used directly with DeFFcode's FFdecoder API to encode video frames into a multimedia video file but it lacks the ability to control output quality, bitrate, compression, and other important features which are only available with VidGear's WriteGear API."
+OpenCV's [`VideoWriter()`](https://docs.opencv.org/3.4/dd/d9e/classcv_1_1VideoWriter.html#ad59c61d8881ba2b2da22cff5487465b5) class can be used directly with DeFFcode's FFdecoder API to encode video frames into a multimedia file.
+However, it lacks fine-grained control over output quality, bitrate, compression, and other advanced parameters—features that are readily available with VidGear's WriteGear API.

-In this example we will decode different pixel formats video frames from a given Video file _(say `foo.mp4`)_ in FFdecoder API, and encode them using OpenCV Library's `VideoWriter()` method in real-time.
+In this example, we will decode video frames with different pixel formats from a given video file *(e.g., `foo.mp4`)* using the FFdecoder API, and then encode them in real time using OpenCV's `VideoWriter()` method..

 !!! info "OpenCV's `VideoWriter()` class requires a valid Output filename _(e.g. output_foo.avi)_, [FourCC](https://www.fourcc.org/fourcc.php) code, framerate, and resolution as input."